jackycamp/flite-rs/README.md

 }
 ```

-> Only macos has been tested at this time. xD
+> I've only tested on MacOS Sonoma 14.2. xD

 ## Roadmap